-Solid foods packed in a liquid must show the drained net weight.
+Solid foods packed in a liquid (or an ice glaze) must show the drained net weight.

-You don’t have to show the weight or volume on foods sold by number, for example 2 bread rolls, provided that you can clearly see the number of items inside the packaging.
+You do not have to show the weight or volume on foods sold by number, for example 2 bread rolls, provided that you can clearly see the number of items inside the packaging.

 Using the ℮ mark

-If you put the ℮ mark on the label you can export your product to another European Economic Area (EEA) country without having to meet weights and measures requirements of that country.
+If you put the ℮ mark on the label you can export your product to a European Economic Area (EEA) country without having to meet weights and measures requirements of that country.

 Information you may have to show

 You must also show these if they apply to your product: